amir78729/Signals-and-Systems/README.md

-# The Implementation section of the "Signals and Systems" course (Fall 2020)
+# The Implementation section of the "Signals and Systems" course homeworks (Fall 2020)

 > Computer Eng.
 Dept., Amirkabir University of Tech.